 Comparative Analysis of Treatment Methods

 It is important to compare traditional and alternative treatments for lung cancer to understand their effectiveness, side effects, and costs.
 Traditional methods like chemotherapy and radiation are widely used but come with severe side effects and limited survival rates.
-Conversely, alternative treatments for lung cancer such as immunotherapy, dendritic cell therapy, and TACE offer higher response rates, fewer side effects, and improved survival rates, especially for advanced cases.
+Conversely, alternative treatments for lung cancer, such as immunotherapy, dendritic cell therapy, and TACE, offer higher response rates, fewer side effects, and improved survival rates, especially for advanced cases.

-Treatment Type | Response Rate | Duration | Side Effects | Cost | Survival Rate |
+CharacteristicsTherapy type | 2-Year Survival Rate | Response Rate | Duration | Side Effects |

 Success Stories and Patient Testimonials